dappforce/subsocial-docs/docs/sdk/quick-start/profiles/GettingProfiles.md

 ## Find and load structs and content

-If needs to store information in different places:
+If you need to store information in different places:

 #### Get structs